-Step 1: Clean the Excess Ink off the Screen
+Step 1: Clean the Excess Ink Off the Screen

 The first step is to remove as much ink as you possibly can and place it back into your ink container so you can save as much as possible for next time.
 I usually like to use something like an old spoon to do this; however, you can buy specialty tools to do this.

 Step 2: Clear Out as Much Ink as Possible With a Squeegee

 The next step is to go over the screen with a squeegee to clear out as much ink as possible.
 To do this I place a piece of newspaper underneath the screen and then go over the screen with the squeegee a few times, clearing out as much ink as possible.
-This will save us time in the next step and it will also save us money because we want need to use as much of our supplies.
+This will save us time in the next step and it will also save us money because we won't need to use as much of our supplies.